benoitpetit/goctiondoc/docs/faq.md

 ### What is Goction?

-Goction is a lightweight and extensible framework for creating, managing, and executing custom actions (called "goctions") via a command-line interface (CLI) and an HTTP API.
+Goction is a lightweight and extensible platform for creating, managing, and executing custom actions (called "goctions") via a command-line interface (CLI) and an HTTP API.

 ### Why should I use Goction?